 2021 – LinkedIn API Breach

-The leak was so huge that the platform lost the data of 92% of users.
+The leak was so huge that the platform lost the data of 92% of its users.
 In other terms, this means 700 million users.

 2022 – T-Mobile API Breach

-T-mobile is one of the largest phone service providers in the USA.
+T-Mobile is one of the largest phone service providers in the USA.
 Despite this, it faced a data breach with one of its APIs just back in 2022.
 Well, it resulted in the leak of 37 million users’ personal information.

-And with this out of the way, let’s look at some of the most common threats to API security.
+With that out of the way, let’s look at some of the most common threats to API security.

 API Security Threats

-Here are some of the most common API security breaches as per the Open Web Application Security Project (OWASP):
+Here are some of the most common API security breaches, as per the Open Web Application Security Project (OWASP):

-API Security RiskDescription
+API Security Risk Description

-Broken Object-Level AuthorizationAPIs that don’t enforce proper authorization checks on individual objects can allow attackers to access sensitive data or perform unauthorized actions.
+Broken Object-Level Authorization APIs that don’t enforce proper authorization checks on individual objects can allow attackers to access sensitive data or perform unauthorized actions.

-Broken User AuthenticationApplication Programming Interface that has weak or broken authentication mechanisms can allow attackers to impersonate legitimate users, steal credentials, or perform unauthorized actions.
+Broken User Authentication An Application Programming Interface that has weak or broken authentication mechanisms can allow attackers to impersonate legitimate users, steal credentials, or perform unauthorized actions.

-Excessive Data ExposureIf too much data is exposed, it can put sensitive information at risk of exposure or theft.
+Excessive Data Exposure If too much data is exposed, it can put sensitive information at risk of exposure or theft.

-Lack of Resources and Rate LimitingAPIs that don’t implement proper resource management or rate limiting can be vulnerable to denial of service attacks or excessive usage.
+Lack of Resources and Rate Limiting APIs that don’t implement proper resource management or rate limiting can be vulnerable to denial of service attacks or excessive usage.

-Broken Function-Level AuthorizationWhen APIs don’t enforce proper authorization checks on individual functions, it can allow attackers to perform unauthorized actions.
+Broken Function-Level Authorization When APIs don’t enforce proper authorization checks on individual functions, it can allow attackers to perform unauthorized actions.

-Mass AssignmentAPIs that allow mass assignment of input parameters can be vulnerable to injection attacks or unauthorized access.
+Mass Assignment APIs that allow mass assignment of input parameters can be vulnerable to injection attacks or unauthorized access.

-Security MisconfigurationAgain, API misconfigured can be vulnerable to a wide range of security risks, including data breaches, injection attacks, or denial of service attacks.
+Security Misconfiguration Again, an API misconfigured can be vulnerable to a wide range of security risks, including data breaches, injection attacks, or denial of service attacks.

-InjectionAPIs that don’t properly validate user input can be vulnerable to injection attacks, such as SQL injection or cross-site scripting (XSS).
+Injection APIs that don’t properly validate user input can be vulnerable to injection attacks, such as SQL injection or cross-site scripting (XSS).

-Improper Asset ManagementAPIs that don’t properly manage assets, such as keys or tokens, can be vulnerable to theft or misuse.
+Improper Asset Management APIs that don’t properly manage assets, such as keys or tokens, can be vulnerable to theft or misuse.

-Insufficient Logging and MonitoringHere, APIs that don’t log and monitor activity can be vulnerable to attacks or breaches that go unnoticed.
+Insufficient Logging and Monitoring Here, APIs that don’t log or monitor activity can be vulnerable to attacks or breaches that go unnoticed.
 To mitigate this risk,

 API Security App Practices